JGibbsTJ12/JelloMenu/README.md

 App is packaged with gradle, so run via Gradle as you would any other

 ## Current Plans:
-1. Add multi-week functionality to OrganizePlan with the ability to update past weeks
-2. More Delete Functionality
+1. More Delete Functionality
-3. Shopping List Multiplies Amount by Servings
+2. Shopping List Multiplies Amount by Servings
-4. Make object names more readable

 ## Thing I've Learned:
 Need to learn better data structures